RyanFriess/auth0postlogin/installation_guide.md

    * **Enforcement Policy** Select either Opt In or Opt Out.
       * **Opt In** - If selected, the Action will only apply to Auth0 applications configured with the application metadata IDME_VERIFICATION with the value ENABLED
       * **Opt Out** - If selected, the Action will apply to all Auth0 applications except applications tagged with the application metadata IDME_VERIFICATION with the value DISABLED
+      * **Block Login** - If selected, the Action will block user's the login attempt if ID.me metadata is not found on the user's profile and if verification (or reverification) is required.
 4. **Optional Step** To apply unique ID.me Verification policies on individual Auth0 Applications, configure the Application Metadata to IDME_SCOPES with the ID.me policy as its value.